shubhadamohite/MyRetailAnalysis/README.md

-The Retail Analysis built-in sample contains a dashboard, report, and semantic model that analyzes retail sales data of items sold across multiple stores and districts.
+The Retail Analysis dataset is provided by PowerBI to analyze retail sales data of items sold across multiple stores and districts.
 The metrics compare this year's performance to last year's for sales, units, gross margin, variance, and new-store analysis.